 Sometimes leaving you wondering “how do I entertain my kids in the summer?”
 Well, I got you boo boo.

 I’ve put together a list of summer activities for kids of all ages.
-Ranging from toddler, preschool and on up!
+Ranging from summer activities for toddler, preschool, kindergarten and on up!

 Add these activities to your summer bucket list to keep your kids entertained and happy.

-And a little side note…If you’re needing more structure in your summer days check out our Toddler Schedule.
+And a little side note…If you’re needing more structure in your summer days check out our Toddler Schedules.
 It has helped keep sanity and structure in our day.

 Some affiliate links are included at no cost to you.